NMyVision/LinqPad.JsonVisualizer/README.md

 To view JSON results plan call static `NMyVision.JsonVisualizer.DumpJson(item)` method or call `DumpJson` extension method on any object instance.
-You will also need to add `NMyVision.LinqPad.JsonVisualizer` to namespaces list (click F4 to open the dialog).
+You will also need to add `NMyVision.LinqPad.JsonVisualizer` to namespaces list (use F4 to open the dialog).
 If you want to name the window pass a title as a second parameter.

 JSON visualizer with a more complex output:
 ![missing indexes](screenshots/linqpadvisualizer.gif "Json Visualizer")